Kishorerz/DISTANCE-BETWEEN-TWO-POINTS/README.md

 To write a python program to find the distance two 2 points
 ## ALGORITHM:
 ### Step 1:
+start the program
 ### Step 2:
+import math library from python
 ### Step 3:
 Substitute the values in the distance formula  ![formula](https://github.com/Kishorerz/DISTANCE-BETWEEN-TWO-POINTS/assets/144451216/d5c8c550-f92f-482e-af02-3b99968e969c)
 ### Step 4:
+using math.sqet function
 ### Step 5:
+end the program
 ### PROGRAM:
   ```
 #Program to find the distance between two points.